Living Histories

 photos by Jordi Stephenson

 Living Histories is a multi-year multidisciplinary project spearheaded by Prof. Scott Townsend (project history here︎︎︎).
 It is based in Kefalonia (Κεφαλονια), the sixth largest Greek island and the largest of the islands in the Ionian Sea, off the western coast of mainland Greece.
 It is a summer studio course that focuses on how design functions within and serves communities.
-The year-to-year individual projects are site-specific and collaborative, research- and participation-focused.
+The year-to-year individual projects are site-specific and collaborative, research- and participation-focused. (read more on the project from NCSU’s College of Design here︎︎︎.)

 The portion of Living Histories that the July 2022 cohort worked on focused on the documentation of experiences, practices, values, and history of Kefalonia and its people.
 I and eight other students worked collaboratively to build and populate a website (link active as of 9/15/22) for all of the research done to date, including interviews, photography, cultural practices, and social values.